Kurinji59/Final_Project_Code/README.md

-Satellite Manoeuvre Detection using XGBoost and LSTM This repository contains two Jupyter notebooks for detecting satellite manoeuvres from orbital data using a residual-based anomaly detection approach.

-Contents
-EDA Notebook

-Performs exploratory data analysis on satellite orbital elements.

-Visualises manoeuvre events and trends over time.

-Compares orbital elements across satellites.

-Model Notebook

-Implements anomaly detection using XGBoost and LSTM.

-Evaluates four configurations for each model (5 or 15 lags/windows, with or without differencing).

-Calculates metrics: precision, recall, F1-score, AUC-PR.

-Measures computational time on CPU for both models for fairness.

-Generates precision–recall curves and summary tables.
+# Satellite Manoeuvre Detection — Residual-Based Anomaly Detection (XGBoost & LSTM)
+This repository contains two notebooks:

+1. an EDA notebook with interactive plots for visual exploration of orbital elements and manoeuvres across satellites, and

+2. a refactored modelling notebook that runs a residual-based anomaly detection pipeline with XGBoost and LSTM, evaluates all configurations, plots Precision–Recall curves, and summarises results.

+The goal is to detect manoeuvres by forecasting Brouwer Mean Motion (BMM) and flagging large residual spikes.
+Evaluation is done via PR curves, F1-score, AUC-PR, TP/FP/FN, and CPU-only runtime for fairness.